Ryan Goins: Oakland Athletics

-Goins signed a minor league contract, with an invitation to major league spring training, with the Oakland Athletics on November 25, 2019.
-He was released on July 19, 2020.
+On November 25, 2019, Goins signed a minor league contract with the Oakland Athletics organization that included an invitation to major league spring training.
+He did not play in a game for the Athletics organization due to the cancellation of the minor league season because of the COVID-19 pandemic.
+Goins was released on July 19, 2020.

 Second stint with the White Sox

 On July 23, 2020, Goins signed a minor league contract with the Chicago White Sox.
 On July 27, his contract was purchased and he was called up to the major leagues.
 On August 31, Goins was designated for assignment by the White Sox.
 He elected free agency on September 28.

 Atlanta Braves

 On February 26, 2021, Goins signed a minor league contract with the Atlanta Braves organization.
 Goins spent the year with the Triple-A Gwinnett Stripers, slashing .233/.305/.330 with 6 home runs and 35 RBI in 91 games with the team.
 He elected minor league free agency following the season on November 7.

 On March 13, 2022, Goins re-signed with the Braves organization on a new minor league deal.
 On August 16, 2022, Goins' contract was selected from Triple-A Gwinnett.
-He didn't appear in a game and was designated for assignment on August 22.
+He didn't appear in a game and was designated for assignment on August 22, later clearing waivers and being sent outright to Gwinnett on August 28.
 On the year, he played in 90 games for Triple-A Gwinnett, slashing .217/.244/.257 with no home runs and 25 RBI.
 On October 17, Goins elected free agency.